boltops-tools/ufo/docs/_docs/helpers.md

-dockerfile\_port | Exposed port extracted from the Dockerfile of the project. env_vars(text) | This method takes a block of text that contains the env values in key=value format and converts that block of text to the proper task definition json format. env_file(path) | This method takes an `.env` file which contains a simple key value list of environment variables and converts the list to the proper task definition json format.
+dockerfile\_port | Exposed port extracted from the Dockerfile of the project. env_vars(text) | This method takes a block of text that contains the env values in key=value format and converts that block of text to the proper task definition json format. env_file(path) | This method takes an `.env` file which contains a simple key value list of environment variables and converts the list to the proper task definition json format. task_definition_name | The name of the task_definition.
+So if the code looks like this `task_definition "demo-web" do`, the task_definition_name is "demo-web".

 To call the helper in task_definitions.rb you must add `helper.` in front.
 So full\_image\_name  is called via `helper.full_image_name`.